Harold Ramirez Player Props: Rays vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The Tigers pitching staff was 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Tigers had a 4.06 team ERA that ranked 21st among all MLB pitching staffs.
+- The Tigers had a 4.06 team ERA that ranked 21st across all MLB pitching staffs.

-- Tigers pitchers combined to allow 167 home runs (one per game), the 10th-fewest in the big leagues.
+- Tigers pitchers combined to allow 167 home runs (one per game), the 10th-fewest in baseball.

-- Turnbull will make his first start of the season for the Tigers.
+- Wentz will make his first start of the season for the Tigers.

-- It's the first appearance this season for the 30-year-old righty, and his first outing in more than a year.
+- The 25-year-old left-hander started and threw 4 2/3 innings when he last appeared on Sunday, Oct.
+2 against the Minnesota Twins.

+- In seven games last season he put together a 2-2 record and had a 3.03 ERA and a 1.102 WHIP.

 © 2023 Data Skrive.
 All rights reserved.